vladimir-rurik/Bacchus/README.md

 # Introduction

-Create a web application, “Bacchus”, in which you can see the current auctions and make a bid.
+A web application, “Bacchus”, in which you can see the current auctions and make a bid.

 # Task description and requirements